 - Website Name

 - Trust Metrics: Third party metrics that score sites on category fit, content, safety, site design and layout.
 "White" is the highest rating, while "Silver" is a unique flag for political content.
+"Gray" is a lesser rating than White and less brand safe than White.

 - Unique Visitor Index (UVI): Refers to an audience's likelihood to visit the site relative to the total, average, online population.